UMWEDU/umw-essentials-sync/_pages/eaglespeak.md

 <strong>DOWNTOWN </strong>– <a href="http://www.virginia.org/Listings/Shopping/HistoricDowntownFredericksburg/">Downtown Fredericksburg</a>, featuring shops, restaurants, and historic sites.

 <strong>EAGLE </strong>– UMW mascot.
-Additionally, shorthand used by many students for the residential building Eagle Landing.
+Additionally, a shorthand used by many students for the residential building Eagle Landing.

 <a href="http://foundation.umw.edu/eagle-village/"><strong>EAGLE VILLAGE</strong></a> – a residential and retail mixed-use village for townspeople, students, and faculty to shop, live, work, and enjoy entertainment facilities. <a href="http://www.umw.edu/residencelife/residence-hall/eagle-landing/"><strong>Eagle Landing</strong></a> is the residence hall at Eagle Village.